gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 Humanitec has a declarative workload specification format that is rendered into environment configurations on-demand.

 It has a GUI first approach and it stores workload definitions in its database, being the source of truth for environment definitions.
-TODO verify on https://humanitec.com/product

 #### Armory Cloud